Onions come in a wide range of sizes, shapes, and colors, as well as specific varieties.

 - To dry onions: cut into slices, place on a cookie sheet in the sun for 2 to 3 days then place in a 185°F (85ºC) oven for about 10 minutes or in a dehydrator for a few hours at 180° to 190º F (82-88ºC).

-Prepare.
-When an onion is cut or sliced some of the onion’s cells are ruptured and they release a sulfurous content which on contact with the air create a new molecule allyl sulfate which irritate the eyes.
+- When an onion is cut or sliced some of the onion’s cells are ruptured and they release a sulfurous content which on contact with the air creates a new molecule allyl sulfate which irritates the eyes.

 - To reduce eye irritation and tearing, use a sharp knife when cutting onions and keep your face away from the onion.
 If you cool the onion for 1 hour in the refrigerator or 20 minutes in the freezer before cutting, the effect of the enzyme will be lessened.